FreddieBrown/stabilize/README.md

 ## QUIC load balancer written in Rust

-To run, use the command `cargo run -- --cert signed.pem --key signed.key --listen 5000`.
+To run, use the command `cargo run -- --listen 5000`.

 To use the test client and server, use `cargo run --bin <choice>` where `<choice>` is replaced by either `client` or `server`.